Last Updated on April 21, 2026 by Black Sunshine Media

 The Honeycombs – Eyes

-I had just read another Buzzfeed-style bloglist which named Lantree the most noteworthy drummer in rock history.[1]
 Here’s the skinny on the Honeycombs.
 Formed in London in 1963 by hairdresser Martin Murray (rhythm guitar), the five-piece hooked up with songwriters Ken Howard and Alan Blaikley.
 The group auditioned for record producer Joe Meek, recording Howard and Blaikley’s “Have I the Right?”, which went to No. 1 in the U.K. and No. 5 in the U.S. in late 1964.

 Soon after their first record hit the charts, the Honeycombs went on an international tour, becoming huge stars in Australia and Japan.
-Despite maintaining an association with Joe Meek, none of their follow up singles – including “Eyes” – made much of an impression, and the band limped along until the main core of founding members split in 1966.
-According to their Wikipedia page, variations of the band have continued to perform under the Honeycomb banner, but Honey Lantree is reportedly retired from the music industry and enjoying her life as a grandmother in Essex.[2]
+Despite maintaining an association with Joe Meek, none of their follow-up singles – including “Eyes” – made much of an impression, and the band limped along until the main core of founding members split in 1966.
+According to their Wikipedia page, variations of the band have continued to perform under the Honeycomb banner, but Honey Lantree is reportedly retired from the music industry and enjoying her life as a grandmother in Essex.

 To be honest, I couldn’t find a reason why “Eyes” was banned.
 But then again, I didn’t try very hard.